stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 ## Proposed solution

-Swift should automatically derive these properties.
+If accepted, Swift will automatically derive enum properties from case names and labels.
 Given the following enum:

 ``` swift
 enum Result<Value, Other> {